adfinis/adsy-trainings/Docker_Workshop/2001_basics/modul_basics_2001_03_handson.md

 ## And now for something completely different

-Run the anapsix/nyancat image interactively
+Run the anapsix/nyancat image interactivelly

     docker run -it anapsix/nyancat